-Losing Your Kid -- When You’re Child Turns Into A Teen
+Losing Your Kid -- When Your Child Turns Into a Teen

 By Klaus Klein MA, Registered Clinical Counsellor

 A few months ago my son became a teenager.
 I’ve watched this happen with many of my clients and their children over the past 15 years that I’ve been a therapist… and, now it is happening to me as well.

 When my son made the shift from little boy to teen, I wasn’t aware of the impact this had on me.
 When I finally took time to look at myself I realized that I had become more frustrated, confused, and angry.
 I was also blaming him for not being the boy that I once knew.

 My Unacknowledged Feelings About My Son Growing Up Created Conflict Between Him and I That Didn’t Exist Previously